Ann Moss: Academic career

 From 1963 to 1964, Moss was an assistant lecturer in the French Department of the University College of North Wales in Bangor: she had to give up this job to care for her two young children.
 After separating from her husband, she joined the newly formed Trevelyan College, Durham as a resident tutor in 1966, living in nearby accommodation with her children and a nanny.
 She was also a part-time university lecturer while working at Trevelyan from 1966 to 1979.
 She became a full-time lecturer in French at the University of Durham in 1979, and was promoted to senior lecturer in 1985 and to reader in 1988.
 She was appointed Professor of French in October 1996, and served as head of the School of Modern European Languages between 2000 and 2003.
 She was made Professor Emerita on her retirement 2003, and appointed an honorary research fellow of the now named School of Modern Languages to continue her research and lecturing.

 Moss's research interests ranged from 16th-century French literature, including Pierre de Ronsard and Michel de Montaigne, to neo-Latin and history of the book.
 Her second monograph Poetry and Fable: Studies in Mythological Narrative in Sixteenth-Century France (1984) bridged her doctoral studies on Ovid and her more recent interests in French literature.
 In Printed Commonplace-Books and the Structuring of Renaissance Thought, described by the British Academy as her "landmark monograph", she traced the development of commonplace books from the ancient world into the Middle Ages and then through the age of the printing press.
-She also had an interest in post-Medieval Latin writings, and regualary spoke at the congresses of the International Association for Neo-Latin Studies.
+She also had an interest in post-Medieval Latin writings, and regularly spoke at the congresses of the International Association for Neo-Latin Studies.

 Outside of her university posts, Moss was active in the administration of the British Academy.
 She was a member of its Publications Committee from 1999 to 2004 and its council from 2003 to 2006.
 She served as chair of its Early Modern Languages and Literatures Section from 2007 to 2010.